goeiebook/creativelab/README.md

 4. ```jq -c . simple.json | pbcopy```
 5. Select boardStates field, CMD-v, reload page.

 The [jq](https://stedolan.github.io/jq/) tool is excellent, BTW.
-This workflow is not very efficient, but it's better than using the Techno Crab's activatePen().
+This workflow is inefficient, but already better than using the Techno Crab's penTool.

 ---

 Now I'd been in the coffee shop for an hour, and according to decorum it was time to leave.
 I packed up and walked to a different shop.
 The route goes through a park.
 Spring was in the air.
 Two kids were trying to throw a boomerang.
 Clearly they did not know what they were doing.
 "This thing sucks!" said one.
 I approached them, somewhat uncharacteristically, and said "Could I show you how to throw that?"
 They handed it over.
 I said aloud I hadn't thrown a boomerang in a long time.
 Then I threw it.
 It went in a perfect arc, and I caught it.
 I'd never caught a boomerang before.
 "Wow!" said the kids.
 I hand the boomerang back, "Now you try."
 The kid copies my technique and it flies out in a beautiful wide arc, curving up and around --- and then gets stuck in a tree.

 ---